Dealing with the dreaded health

 5. Did you read your policy’s Terms and Conditions?

 This is an important one.
-Insurance companies won’t necessarily approve every claim that comes their way.
+Insurance companies won’t approve every claim that comes their way.
 They have a duty to their shareholders to pay claims pursuant to the policy’s policy wordings.

 That’s why it’s important that you take the time to read the policy’s controlling document, known as the Terms and Conditions or Policy Wordings, before you buy an insurance policy.
 That way, you’ll know what is and isn’t covered.